 Giki has set up an independent Advisory Board that reviews how we award badges.
-The Board meets monthly and also reviews feedback from companies and users.
+The Board meets quarterly and also reviews feedback from companies and users.
 The Board is made up of experts in sustainability, nutrition, worker rights, certification and supply chains and includes people with experience at both NGOs and companies.
 Current representatives include members from WWF, Oxfam and CDP.

 That is totally up to you.
 Some people look at all the badges, some have a particular favourite and some look at all of them but know there are one or two badges that are “must haves”.
 The idea behind Giki is to allow users to buy inline with their own values and beliefs.

-We award twelve different badges split into these areas:
+We award thirteen different badges split into these areas:

-Sustainability: recycling; responsible sourcing; kinder cleaning; greener cosmetics; local; organic; carbon footprint
+Sustainability: recycling; responsible sourcing; kinder cleaning; greener cosmetics; local; organic; carbon footprint; sustainable palm oil

 Health: free from additives; no chemicals of concern; healthier options

 Not necessarily, it just means that we could not find evidence to award a badge.
 A badge gets awarded when we have publicly available, confirmatory evidence that a product fits the criteria we use.
 Therefore sometimes a “greyed out” badge could be simply that we don’t have the information (e.g. a product is made in the U.K. but it’s not made clear on the label) and at other times we have the information but our criteria are not met (e.g. high sugar content in a drink).

 Please tell us.
 We are a small team but we are committed to improve our ratings over time and be transparent about how we are doing it.
 Therefore if you spot anything that does not look right please let us know.